arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 transaction ID returned by the `POST /_api/transaction/begin` call.

 @RESTBODYPARAM{query,string,required,string}
-contains the query string to be executed
+Contains the query string to be executed.

 @RESTBODYPARAM{count,boolean,optional,}
-indicates whether the number of documents in the result set should be returned in the "count" attribute of the result.
+Indicates whether the number of documents in the result set should be returned in the `count` attribute of the result.
 Calculating the "count" attribute might have a performance impact for some queries in the future so this option is turned off by default, and "count" is only returned when requested.